janeshsutharios/TechBlogs/docs/iOS/Design-Patterns-In-Swift/Behavioral-Patterns.md

 The **State pattern** allows an object to alter its behavior when its internal state changes — it appears as if the object changed its class.
 It's useful when an object must change behavior at runtime depending on its current state.

----

-**🚦 Real-World Example: Traffic Signal System**

-Imagine a traffic light system that cycles through:

-**🔴 Red → 🟢 Green → 🟡 Yellow → 🔴 Red**

-Each light represents a state, and each state knows what the next state is.
-Rather than using a massive `switch` statement, we encapsulate each light as its own state object.

----

-### ✅ Benefits:
-- Avoids long `if-else` or `switch` logic.
-- Easy to modify or extend with new states.
-- Improves maintainability and testability.

----

 ### 🧑‍💻 Swift Code Example

 The State pattern is excellent for managing complex logic by encapsulating state-specific behavior into separate objects.
 This approach makes your code more scalable and easier to maintain than using large `switch` statements or conditional `if/else` logic.
 A classic example for a scalable app is a **document editor**, which can exist in various states like `Draft`, `Moderation`, and `Published`.